 For the calculation of the existing load, the daily streamflow was multiplied by the fecal coliform concentration for the dates the water quality samples were taken to get a daily load.
-The integral of this daily load over 30 days was then multiplied by the conversion factor to get the existing load.
+These daily loads were then plotted to generate an existing load curve.
+The integral of this existing load curve over 30 days was then multiplied by the conversion factor to get the existing load.
+The percent reduction was based on the Summer 2002 existing load curve because it was the most critical.